 Of course, there are still many Apple alternatives and they’ll be set as the default options on your new iPhone.
 You’ll want to try out:

-- iTunes: Good for buying and organizing your music, movies, TV shows, apps, audiobooks, and more.
+- iTunes and the App Store: Good for buying and organizing your music, movies, TV shows, apps, audiobooks, and more.

 - Safari web browser: Can sync bookmarks across all your Apple devices.